Allegheny-Computer-Science-112-S2018/cs112-S2018-sheets/README.md

 # cs112-S2018-sheets

-This repository contains all of the laboratory assignment sheets for Computer Science 112 Fall 2017.
-Each directory in this repository contains the LaTeX source code for a laboratory assignment designed for use with [GitHub Classroom](https://classroom.github.com/).
-To learn more about the course in which these assignments were completed, please visit the [Computer Science 112 Fall 2017 GitHub Organization](https://github.com/Allegheny-Computer-Science-112-S2018).
+This repository contains all of the laboratory assignment sheets for Computer Science 112 Spring 2018Each directory in this repository contains the LaTeX source code for a laboratory assignment designed for use with [GitHub Classroom](https://classroom.github.com/).
+To learn more about the course in which these assignments were completed, please visit the [Computer Science 112 Spring 2018 GitHub Organization](https://github.com/Allegheny-Computer-Science-112-S2018).
 All of the LaTeX files in this repository are automatically compiled with [Travis CI](https://travis-ci.org/), thus ensuring that they compile correctly and,